sonatype-nexus-community/iq-success-metrics2/README.md

 The script will create a file called *successmetrics.csv*.
 We suggest opening the file and check to ensure it contains metrics data.

-If you have python3 available, you can run the following scriptto produce additonal data files for reporting, all of which will be read by the app on startup.
+If you have python3 available, you can run the following script to produce additonal data files for reporting, all of which will be read by the app on startup.

 ```
 Windows: create-datafiles.bat <iq-host-url> <iq-username> <iq-password>